Emergency care wait: How long is too long? - The Bulletin

 Canada’s emergency departments are very busy.
-Every year, Canadians make about 16 million visits to emergency rooms and more than one million Canadians are admitted to hospital through emergency departments.emergency wait time
+Every year, Canadians make about 16 million visits to emergency rooms and more than one million Canadians are admitted to hospital through emergency departments.

-Given how complex it is to assess, treat and admit this large and variable population to hospital, it likely comes as no surprise that nearly all emergency department patients spend some of their time waiting.emergency wait time
+Given how complex it is to assess, treat and admit this large and variable population to hospital, it likely comes as no surprise that nearly all emergency department patients spend some of their time waiting.

 Most of us have been there: wondering what’s taking so long and hoping they’ll call our name next.
 No one likes waiting, especially for urgent care.